top of page

 Emma Cons Gardens Re-design

 Emma Cons Gardens is a key public open space in the heart of Waterloo, but is in clear need of redesign and improvement.
-A Steering Group has been formed to drive this forward, comprising an array of local stakeholders, from local residents' representatives to local property owners.
-They will work together towards the planning submission for a new scheme for the Gardens.
+Following consultation, a design was commissioned and submitted for planning consent, which was given in mid-2024.
+The Emma Cons Garden Trust has now been registered as a Charitable Incorporated Organisation, with representatives of local stakeholders, including SoWN.
 For more information, click here.

 Screenshot 2021-02-21 at 15.51.36.png